Timetable still unclear for expanding Medicaid in Nebraska

-The voter-approved law to expand Medicaid in Nebraska is quietly taking shape as the state prepares to extend health coverage to an estimated 90,000 recipients, but key challenges still must be resolved

-LINCOLN, Neb.
-(AP) _ A voter-approved law to expand Medicaid in Nebraska is quietly taking shape as the state prepares to extend health coverage to an estimated 90,000 recipients, but key challenges still must be resolved and officials haven’t set a firm date to start enrolling people.
+Lincoln, Neb. — A voter-approved law to expand Medicaid in Nebraska is quietly taking shape as the state prepares to extend health coverage to an estimated 90,000 recipients, but key challenges still must be resolved and officials haven’t set a firm date to start enrolling people.

 Nebraska officials say they face a huge undertaking with a lot of moving parts.
 Even though they must submit their plan to the federal government by April 1, administrators say that review could take time.